Omniflow gets €2 million boost for its solar-, wind-powered IoT street lights

 Apart from powering smart cities, its devices also provide energy to off-grid remote locations.
 In Turkey, they are being used for vehicle surveillance in remote and border areas.
 They could also prove invaluable in markets like Africa, where irregular power supplies frequently cause outages and negatively impacts economic output.

 Since Omniflow was founded in 2011, the company has attracted funding in Portugal and in Europe.
-In 2012, it received €230,000 in seed funding from business development association COTEC Portugal and in 2014, another €600,000 came from the state investor, Startup Portugal.
+In 2012, it received €230,000 in seed funding from business development association COTEC Portugal and in 2014, another €600,000 came from the state investor, Portugal Ventures.
 In 2016, Omniled was given the green light to EU funding under the SME initiative of the Horizon 2020 program.
 A year later, Red Herring listed Omniflow as the only Portuguese startup in its annual ranking Top 100 Europe 2017 Winners of the most promising European startups.

 Edited by Suzanne Soh